lioil987/snake_game/README.md

 1. **Install Dependencies:**
    - Make sure you have Python installed on your machine.
-   - Install the Pygame library using the following command:
+   - Install the Pygame library and colour library, using the following commands:
      ```bash
      pip install pygame
+     pip install colour
      ```

 2. **Run the Game:**